timothymcmackin/timothymcmack.in/_pages/portfolio.md

 <img src="/assets/images/dev-portal-downloading-crop.png" alt=""/>
 Shutterstock developer portal documentation</a>
 <p>
 This documentation covers many of the same topics as the API reference but is aimed at decision-makers and architects.
 Along with information about using the API, JavaScript SDK, and CLI, I've added a tutorial and information that helps Shutterstock's enterprise clients allow their employees to access Shutterstock through single sign-on.
+I didn't build this platform, but I expanded it as the content grew, and I wrote most of the content.
 </p>
 </div>